shrey-007/StriverA2Z/src/Recursion/allCombinations/info.md

 1. Permutation question are different.
 Subsequences, vaale mai koi element aaega koi nhi aaega esa hota tha,but order defined rehta tha.
-But yaha sab  elements aaege but order change hoga
+But yaha sab  elements aaege but order change hoga like see the question PrintAllPermutationsOfStringOrArray